logicx24/logicx24.github.io/_posts/2015-07-17-recommending-subreddits-by-computing-user-similarity-an-introduction-to-machine-learning.md

 Anyways, I hope this was clear and helpful.
 Next week, I'll write about making a simple search engine for text files.

+Also, here's all the code from the article on [GitHub](https://github.com/logicx24/SubredditRecommendationEngine).